nelsonfigueroa/nelson.cloud/content/posts/2021-07-25-aws-cloudfront-access-denied.md

 - Avoid having multiple index.html templates in the bucket, excluding the root index.html template, which could be a hurdle.

 I was surprised that this isnt documented in Amazon's own troubleshooting guide.
-I only learned about this issue through a [comment on a forum](https://forums.aws.amazon.com/thread.jspa?threadID=85849) that reads as follows:
+I only learned about this issue through a [comment on a forum](https://forums.aws.amazon.com/thread.jspa?threadID=85849) (which has now been archived) that reads as follows:

 > "...CloudFront provides default root object support as well, but not for any subdirectories.
 You can solve this by using a custom origin instead.
 When CloudFront uses the S3 static website URL as the origin, you get the desired functionality."